pmhahn/pmhahn.github.io/_posts/2025-08-11-debian-13-trixie.md

 ```

 Previously I had a shell-hack in `/etc/default/saslauthd` to replace the old location with a symbolic link to the `chroot`-location.
-This no longer works as that file is no sourced by `systemd`, which does not execute that shell code.
+This no longer works as that file is not sourced by `systemd`, which does not execute that shell code.
 Therefore I had to tell Cyrus IMAPd to also use that changed location by putting this into `/etc/imapd.conf`:
 ```
 sasl_saslauthd_path: /var/spool/postfix/var/run/saslauthd/mux